 This farm offers a variety of pick-your-own fruits and vegetables, including berries, tomatoes, peppers, eggplants, and, of course, apples.
 Each year Lewin designs and creates its own corn maze for added family fun.
 Roasted corn is for sale at the farm stand.

 Seven Ponds Orchard — Water Mill

 Grab a red wagon and head off to this orchard, where the trees are described as “superdwarf” and super-reachable for kids.
-There are plenty of seasonal activities, including a picnic area, corn maze, hayrides, and a market that will keep the whole family entertained.
+There are plenty of seasonal activities, including a picnic area, corn maze, toy land, hayrides, and a market that will keep the whole family entertained.

 The Milk Pail Farm Stand — Water Mill